 A graduate student is expected to maintain a 3.0 cumulative GPA.
-The cumulative GPA includes all graduate work attempted.
-Non-LSUS courses excluded or not considered in determining admission eligibility may be excluded from the cumulative GPA calculations to determine probation and eligibility status.
-A graduate student who fails to earn a 3.0 GPA in any term and whose cumulative GPA falls below 3.0, including accelerated terms and Summer terms, will be placed on academic probation.
+The cumulative LSUS GPA includes all graduate work attempted at LSUS.
+A graduate student who fails to earn a 3.0 GPA in any term and whose cumulative LSUS GPA falls below 3.0, including accelerated terms and Summer terms, will be placed on academic probation.
 A graduate student on academic probation must maintain a GPA of 3.0 or higher for each term on probation with no course grades of C or below.
-Probationary status is removed when the student raises his/her cumulative GPA to 3.0 or better.
-A graduate student who fails to correct his/her cumulative GPA within the next twelve credit hours in which the student is enrolled will be dropped from the graduate program.
+Probationary status is removed when the student raises his/her cumulative LSUS GPA to 3.0 or better.
+A graduate student who fails to correct his/her cumulative LSUS GPA within the next twelve credit hours in which the student is enrolled will be dropped from the graduate program.